miniflux/website/content/docs/debian.md

 <h2 id="apt-repo">Install Miniflux from the APT Repository <a class="anchor" href="#apt-repo" title="Permalink">¶</a></h2>

-You can configure APT to use Minifux repository.
+You can configure APT to use Miniflux repository.
 To start, create a `miniflux.list` file in the `/etc/apt/sources.list.d` directory.
 You will need sudo access to make these changes: